 The Canadian Network of Networks (N2) has developed excellent information about clinical trials, including a video and examples of questions to ask before deciding whether or not to participate in a trial.
 N2 is a not-for-profit organization that is collaborating with the research community to promote excellence in clinical trials in Canada.
 N2 has been working together with patients and caregivers to develop information that will help potential participants, families, caregivers and the general public to learn about clinical trials.
 For more information, visit N2 – It Starts with Me.

 The Canadian Cancer Society also provides a wealth of information about cancer and clinical trials.
 Visit their website at Canadian Cancer Society – Clinical Trials.

 The Interagency Advisory Panel on Research Ethics (PRE or the Panel) manages the ethics policy of Canada’s research agencies.
 The policy is called the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans, or TCPS 2.
-PRE has developed educational resources to assist people who are participating in research or are considering joining a research study.
+PRE has developed The TCPS 2 Tutorial Course on Research Ethics (CORE) to assist people who are participating in research or are considering joining a research study.
 A brochure “Taking Part in Research” provides basic information about participation in research.
 “Frequently Asked Questions (FAQs) for Participants” provides more specific information on topics such as privacy, risks and benefits, and consent.
 These materials provide information about how the ethics guidance in the TCPS2 provides protection for research participants.

 How do I find a clinical trial?